FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/events/fil-brussels.md

           start-time: 11:15:00.000Z
           end-time: 11:25:00.000Z
           location: ""
-        - title: "Jen King, FilStor & DeStor | DeStor.
-Not Your Dad's Dropbox."
+        - title: "Not Your Dad's Dropbox"
           description: 'Discover DeStor, the cutting-edge decentralized storage solution revolutionizing data storage for the Web3 era.
 Unlike traditional services like Dropbox, http://DeStor.com leverages blockchain technology to provide a secure, scalable, and decentralized storage marketplace, connecting data owners with Filecoin storage providers.
 Learn how DeStor is pioneering a new market in decentralized storage, similar to DePIN''s impact.
 Innovators are using DeStor with Filecoin as the L3 storage layer to enhance their data management: improving how they handle, store, and manage data.
 Join the future of data storage with DeStor –– where "Proof Beats Promises."'
           speakers:
             - name: Jen King